 The assignment structure for this course is determined by the instructor in accordance with the learning outcomes outlined above.
 Please refer to the course syllabus and eLearn site for a more detailed breakdown.

 Written Assignments

-This course will include a combination of short written assignments (e.g. reading responses, primary source analysis, article review) and longer assignments such as a research essay.
+This course may include a combination of short written assignments (e.g. reading responses, primarysource analysis, article review, blog posts) and longer assignments such as a research essay or ePortfolio project.

 Tests and Quizzes